 Disney CEO Bob Iger was also on hand for the press conference, and he said new the project would let park visitors “enter the ‘Avatar’ universe and explore it first hand.”

 All of that said, I respect quality and think it always “outs.”
 From what I have seen of Avatar, it looks like an incredibly themed universe, and I have no doubt that Walt Disney Imagineering will faithfully execute the design into something absolutely breathtaking.
 I think the transition from Song of the South to Splash Mountain is a perfect example of this.
 I’m not wild about Song of the South at all (I do understand its historical significance, though), but Splash Mountain is an amazing attraction.
 Likewise, I think the attractions in Avatarland have the potential to be amazing, regardless of their source material.
 I also think that, with the Wizarding World of Harry Potter right down the road, Disney needed to bring a high profile franchise into the fray as an appropriate response.
 Thus, when viewing this purely as an objective business decision, I think it is likely to be a brilliant decision that will pay great dividends.
 Even the best original idea WDI could have executed wouldn’t have the same built-in fanbase as a franchise, and to that end, I completely understand why bringing in something like Avatar was necessary.
-Overall, I think it’s very exciting news, and am really looking forward to 2015, ’16, or ’17 when it finally opens!
+Overall, I think it’s very exciting news, and am really looking forward to 2015 (ha!), ’16 (haha!), or ’17 (fingers crossed) when it finally opens!

 Rest assured we’ll be covering the progress of this project…